 Before you declare the problem solved for good, it’s important for me to point out one more setting that may be causing Grayscale to turn on and off without your knowledge.
 Head back to Settings -> Accessibility, scroll all the way to the bottom, and tap Accessibility Shortcut.

-Accessibility Shortcut is a handy feature that makes it easy to turn accessibility features on and off by triple-clicking the Home button.
-If any of the features you see listed have checkmarks to the right, it means that you can enable that feature by triple-clicking the Home button.
+Accessibility Shortcut is a handy feature that makes it easy to turn Accessibility features on or off by triple-clicking the Home button (iPhone 8 and older) or the side button (iPhone X and newer).
+If any of the features you see listed have checkmarks to the right, it means that you can enable that feature by triple-clicking the Home button or side button.

-If Grayscale is checked, tap the checkmark to turn off that accessibility shortcut.
+iPhones running an older version of iOS will have a Grayscale option listed here.
+If Grayscale is checked, tap the checkmark to turn off that Accessibility shortcut.
 That way, you can’t accidentally turn Grayscale on or off as you go throughout your day.